jacobtomlinson/carte-noire/_posts/2018-07-24-just-the-one.md

 "--you know how it is.
 My wife didn't think it was a good idea, but I really thought it would have been good for the kids."

 I zone back into reality.
 As I look around this old Subway car, I wonder why this man is still talking to me.
 He’s wearing a blue hawaiian shirt with white flowers on it.
 His jeans are blue too.
-He, too, must default to the boring, unobtrusive nature of the color.
+I see that he, too, must default to the boring, unobtrusive nature of the color.
 The subway car bleeds more of an ugly yellow than normal, and there’s more graffiti than I remember, but the colors actually go well together.
 Either way, the city must be short on funds.

 "Well anyway, I could tell you were a dad too when I saw you talk to that lost little girl."

-Oh yeah, the girl.
+The girl.
 He approached me after I helped a girl find her mother.
 Now, he's talking to me about kids and parenting.

 "It's just something all parents share, you know?"